Overview#

 MLX supports the concept of function transforms.

 These are also available in MLX C through the use of closures that contain a C function pointer and optional payloads.
-Closures obey the same memory management rules as other MLX C objects and must be release with a matching mlx_free() call.
+Closures obey the same memory management rules as other MLX C objects and must be released with a matching free call (such as mlx_closure_free()).

 MLX C transforms will are applied on closures and may return closures.

-For more details, see the example using closures.
+For more details, see the basic closure example, or the example to compute gradients.

 Compilation#